Source: Congressional Budget Office, Pub. No. 2906, February 2008

 Source: Aviva Aron-Dine, Center on Budget and Policy Priorities, January 28, 2008

 In his State of the Union address this evening, President Bush is expected to renew his push to make his signature tax cuts permanent.
 In recent weeks, Administration officials have offered three major arguments for this policy — (1) the tax cuts yielded strong economic growth over the past few years, (2) extending them would help the economy overcome its current weakness, and (3) extending them would improve the economy’s performance over the long run.
 None of these claims bears up well under scrutiny.

 From press release:

-The Internal Revenue Service today announced the release of the summer 2007 issue of the Statistics of Income Bulletin, featuring data from 21.5 million individual income tax returns that reported non-farm sole proprietorship activity in tax year 2005.
+The Internal Revenue Service today released the fall 2007 issue of the Statistics of Income Bulletin, featuring data from 134.4 million individual income tax returns filed for tax year 2005.

 U.S. taxpayers reported $7.4 trillion of adjusted gross income less deficit in tax year 2005, up 9.3 percent from tax year 2004 when 132.2 million returns were filed.

 Certain types of income posted strong gains between 2004 and 2005.
 Net capital gains climbed 41 percent and taxable interest rose 29.5 percent, while net partnership and S corporation income gained 27.3 percent.